-Google shows faster, lighter pages to people searching on slow mobile connections in selected countries.
+Google shows faster, lighter pages to people searching on slow mobile connections.
 To do this, we transcode (convert) web pages on the fly into a version optimized for slow networks, so that these pages load faster while saving data.
-These optimized pages preserve a majority of the relevant content and provide a link for users to view the original page.
+This technology is called Web Light.
+Web Light pages preserve a majority of the relevant content and provide a link for users to view the original page.
 Our experiments show that optimized pages load four times faster than the original page and use 80% fewer bytes.
 Because these pages load so much faster, we also saw a 50% increase in traffic to these pages.

 AMP pages requested from a locale that supports transcoding may also be modified to reduce load time.
 Modifications include font and image optimizations.

 Here's an example of a web page being loaded with and without transcoding:

 See the Web Light version of a web page

 You can preview a Web Light version of a non-AMP webpage on your mobile device or desktop as described here:

 - On your mobile device, browse to the link

 - On your desktop, open the Chrome device mode emulator with the link

 http://googleweblight.com/i?u=[your_website_URL]where the url is fully qualified (http://www.example.com)